WG726/angular/practice-app/Notes.md

     - makes sure that the function is called on without actually calling the function
     - "jasmine.createSpyObj(...)" creates a mock of a service
     Note: mock a dependency, not the actual service/thing you are trying to test
+- BeforeEach
+    - execution block for when code is needed to run before specification
+    - basically like constructor for Test Suite
+- TestBed
+    - used to provide dependencies to our services by using Dependency Injection, instead of calling constructors explicitly
+- Skip specific specs or test suite by putting "x" in front of *"describe"* or in front of *"it"*
+- Focus on specific test suite or spec put "f" in front of *"describe"* or in front of *"it"*

 # Angular CLI Commands
 - Run tests: `ng test`